Economic zone data-enabled predictive control for connected open water systems

 In the Bayesian optimization (BO) process, the evaluation length $T_{b}$ is 200 sampling periods, and the maximum evaluation steps is $W_{\max}=16$. $\lambda_{b}$ in the objective function~\eqref{eqn:bo_obj} is set to $2.5\times 10^{-4}$.
 The observation noise variance is set to $\sigma_{o}^{2}=0.35^{2}$.
 The number of initial BO evaluations is set to $W_{ini}=3$, and the initial parameter set is set to $\mathcal{A}_{ini}=\{1.0, 0.5, 0.0\}$.
 The weighting factor in the acquisition function \eqref{eqn:acq_func} is set to $\kappa=2.576$.

-In each BO evaluation step, an initial trajectory of $T_{ini}$ steps is generated using a PID controller~\cite{astrom1995PID} to initialize the DeePC controller.
+In each BO evaluation step, an initial trajectory of $T_{ini}$ steps is generated using a PID controller~\citep{astrom1995PID} to initialize the DeePC controller.
 The economic zone DeePC controller then performs closed-loop control for $T_{b}$ steps.
 After each evaluation step, the objective function value is computed following~\eqref{eqn:bo_obj}, and the Gaussian process (GP) surrogate model of the objective function is updated before selecting the next candidate point $\alpha$.
 The process is repeated for $W_{\max}$ times.
 Figure~\ref{fig:bo_opt_traj} illustrates the BO process by sequentially concatenating the output trajectories from each evaluation step.
-Each segment in the plot corresponds to the system output under a specific candidate parameter setting.
+The brown vertical lines mark the beginning of each evaluation, and each segment in the plot represents the system output under a specific candidate parameter setting.